nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 23 - The Doubt.md

 ### Scene 4: The Loophole

 - **Key Event:** Angelica asserts that while gravity is a law, humans are "lawyers" who find loopholes.
-  - _Key Dialog:_ **Angelica Vance:** "We cheat, Torin.
+  - _Key Dialog:_ **Angelica Ward:** "We cheat, Torin.
 That is what humans do.
 We cheat the wind.
 We cheat the dark.
 We cheat death."

 ---